Working out Multi Currency prices with burgers

-This is an expanded version of a post I published in the SEO Dojo and mentioned in this post, which was a rather obvious hint for you to join the Dojo.
-Since then, I have literally had one email asking about it, so I decided to expand the forum post and publish it here.
+This is an expanded version of a post I published in the SEO Dojo since then, I have literally had one email asking about it, so I decided to expand the forum post and publish it here.

 I wish to pose a simple question:

 How would you determine the price of a product or service for multiple countries?

 - You could go through each country and work out a value.

 - You choose a base currency and do real time conversions.

 - You could use comparable item counting.

 Each method has merits, but they are reliant on a lot of manual and repetitive work.
 They may also cost you when the method fails to take local conditions such as taxes into account.

 Work out individual value – This is a long process, but probably the best when working with 1 or 2 currencies in familiar markets.
 For example, I’m likely to set Pounds, Dollars and Euros because I am familiar with costs in the US and in Europe, but I’m not so sure about prices in South Korea, for example.

 Real time counting – (Determining a price in a default currency and converting it into alternative currencies on the fly.)
 This method has several issues: the price will change constantly, people are nervous of products with constant price changes, and it doesn’t take local taxes and other costs into account.
 Customers in the EU, for instance, wouldn’t be charged VAT.